S0f1eM/wordpress-update-manager/README.md

 ## Prerequisites

-You will need having wp-cli on your computer for using this script.
+You need wp-cli on your computer for using this script.
 For the wp-cli installation and prerequisites follow this link https://wp-cli.org/#installation

 * UNIX-like environment (OS X, Linux, FreeBSD, Cygwin); limited support in Windows environment